siddheshsule/Cpp_Nanodegree_Udacity_2024/CppND-Capstone-Snake-Game-master/README.md

 ## Additional functionality
 1) A separate label for "Level" is now introduced.
 The Level increases when the snake eats food in the multiple of 5.
 2) Also, the speed of the snake increases with Level now and not with every food.
+3) A bonus food is now added which is available for 10 seconds and eating it can increase the speed of the snake and its length.
-3) The Screen boundary is the wall and the Game is Over if the Snake hits it.
+4) The Screen boundary is the wall and the Game is Over if the Snake hits it.
 ...There is plenty of scope to add more features.

 ## Dependencies for Running Locally